cafjs/caf_dcinabox/README.md

 With the browser create a CA instance for application with owner`root`, local name `helloiot`, and CA name the device name, e.g., `device1`.

 Create a gadget  CA instance to manage the device `device1`.
 The application owner is `root`, local name `gadget`, and CA name `device1`.
 Configure in that app the target application as `root-helloiot` (don't click the privileged option).
-If `App Token Ready?` is `NO`, just go back to the `helloiot` app for `device1` to transparently register the token with the manager.
+If `Token` is `NO`, just go back to the `helloiot` app for `device1` to transparently register the token with the manager.

 And now we are ready to start the device: